lewis-steentjes/website/quickstart/content/en/posts/initial-commit.md

 I've been interested in the idea of making a website for a while now.
 Recently, I came across a YouTube video by Chris Titus where he shows his workflow for making blogposts on his blog using Netlify to host his static Hugo site.

-It's free to host a static site with Netlify for up to 100GB of data transferal so I bought my name as a domain for the site from [Namecheap](https://www.namecheap.com/) and picked a theme with the help of my friend Matt from the [Hugo themes repository](https://themes.gohugo.io/).
+It's free to host a static site with Netlify for up to 100GB of data transferral so I bought my name as a domain for the site from [Namecheap](https://www.namecheap.com/) and picked a theme with the help of my friend Matt from the [Hugo themes repository](https://themes.gohugo.io/).

 Also because I dreaded the idea of trying to transcode the current time/day into the format of "YYYY-MM-DDThh:mm:ss+UTC" I wrote a simple Autohotkey script that reads the current system date/time and copies it to the clipboard.